thepassle/atom/docs/guides/atoms/index.md

 ## Reducers

-If you're interested in a reducer-like pattern, its easy to create your own:
+If you're interested in a reducer-like pattern, its easy to create your own dispatch functionality by wrapping an atoms update function:

 ```js
 const [state, setState] = atom({